ayushrawat6367/general-purpose-HTTP-load-testing-/README.md

 8. Run the Docker container:

-docker run http-load-tester --url http://example.com --qps 10 --duration 60
+docker run http-load-tester http://example.com --qps 5 --num-requests 20 --interval 5

 This ensures that we have all the necessary tools and dependencies to use and extend the HTTP load-testing library effectively.